-'Deal’ situation - information for students currently in the UK or coming to the UK before 31 December 2020
+This information is for students currently in the UK or coming to the UK before 31 December 2020.

 Most students are able to obtain a European Health Insurance Card (EHIC) from their country of residence prior to coming to the UK.
 This card allows EEA nationals to get the same medical treatment, which is free to residents of the country they are visiting, without being charged.
 The UK government has produced a leaflet about EHIC and access to medical treatment while in the UK.
 From October 2017, doctors' (general practitioners') surgeries in England are likely to check new patients’ eligibility for free NHS secondary care by asking to see an EHIC (where appropriate), even though general practitioners' services remain free of charge.